This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood tests are done to measure your blood sugar levels.
 These tests may also be done to find the cause of your hypoglycemia.

 - Fasting tests may be done.
 You may have an overnight fasting test or a 72-hour fasting test.
 After you have fasted overnight, your blood sugar levels will be tested 2 times.
 For a 72-hour fasting test, you will not be given food for a period of up to 72 hours.
-During this time, caregivers will check to see if your blood sugar drops to a certain level.
+During this time, healthcare providers will check to see if your blood sugar drops to a certain level.

 - An oral glucose tolerance test may be done.
 After you have fasted for 8 hours, your blood sugar level is tested.
 You are then given a glucose drink.
 Your blood sugar level is checked after 1 hour and again after 2 hours.
-Caregivers look at how much your blood sugar level increases from the first check.
+Healthcare providers look at how much your blood sugar level increases from the first check.

 How is non-diabetic hypoglycemia treated?

 - Keep food or drinks that contain carbohydrates on hand.
 Carbohydrates will raise your blood sugar level when you have hypoglycemia.
 Carbohydrates are found in bread, rice, cereal, fruits, juice, and milk.
-If you cannot eat or drink, your caregiver will give you glucose through an IV.
+If you cannot eat or drink, your healthcare provider will give you glucose through an IV.
 An IV is a small tube placed in your vein.
 You may also receive a hormone called glucagon that helps raise your blood sugar level.

 How can I prevent hypoglycemia?